Sometimes it is necessary to press-out the edges, flatten the spaces,

 the washing machine knob signaled that it was on RINSE.

-what does rinse look like?
+I opened the lid, what does rinse look like?

 Then, I saw it.
 I saw the deep rinse.